-- A qualification in a language is becoming increasingly important as careers - opportunities in the European Union become widely available. - A huge number of college and university courses offer a language with - Subjects such as Business Studies, Accountancy, Science, Engineering, - Law, Mathematics, Politics, History of Art and Information Technology. - AS or A level Spanish combine well with a variety of other subjects allowing - you to remain flexible when it comes to choosing a career. - Competence in a foreign language can distinguish you from another - candidate with similar qualifications and experience.
+- A qualification in a language is becoming increasingly important as careers - opportunities in the European Union become widely available. - A huge number of college and university courses offer a language with - Subjects such as Business Studies, Accountancy, Science, Engineering, - Law, Mathematics, Politics, History of Art and Information Technology. - A level Spanish combines well with a variety of other subjects allowing you to remain flexible when it comes to choosing a career. - Competence in a foreign language can distinguish you from another candidate with similar qualifications and experience.

-The AS units in Year 12 represent 50% of the A level.
+Year 12 represents 50% of the A level.
 You will cover a wide variety of topics including youth issues, health, media, sport and the Arts.
-In Year 13, you will develop interpreting 98 and translating skills, and will also be required to study topics in greater depth and produce longer pieces of written work about society or literature.
+In Year 13, students will develop interpreting and translating skills, and will also be required to study topics in greater depth and produce longer pieces of written work about society or literature.

-AS Assessment Units

 Listening, Reading & Writing

 Unit 1 Written paper 2 hours

 35% of the total A level mark 140 marks

-Unit 2 Speaking Test 35 Minutes

-15% of the total A level mark 60 marks
+Unit 2 Speaking Test 35 Minutes 15% of the total A level mark 60 marks

-A2 Assessment Units Written Paper Unit 3 (Listening, Reading, Writing) 2 hours 30 minutes35% of the total A level mark 140 marks
+Unit 3 (Listening, Reading, Writing) 2 hours 30 minutes35% of the total A level mark 140 marks